MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 -> **Pause**.
 Ask yourself: "Do I like this?
 Am I having fun?" <-
 * * *
 <p></p>
-If your answered yes, then fun is over!
-Jk, you can still have fun.
+If you answered yes, then the fun is over!

+No, I'm kidding.
+You can still have fun.
 However...

 **4. The next step is to turn up the resistence a little bit on your self study.**  I would suggest getting a paid subscription to either [Treehouse](https://teamtreehouse.com/) or [Codeschool](https://teamtreehouse.com/), or both.
 Whereas